phytec/phytec-eeprom-flashtool/README.rst

 Writes a product configuration to the EEPROM chip.
-This commands takes the the argument `-som` followed by the argument `-kit` for the article number and `-rev` for the PCB revision followed by `-bom` for the BOM revision.
+This commands takes the the argument `-som` followed by the argument `-kit` for the article number and `-pcb` for the PCB revision followed by `-bom` for the BOM revision.
 `-opt` is an optional argument for the optiontree revision and defaults to 0.

 .. code-block:: bash